rmonvfer/draex/README.md

-# DRAEX - Dump the Royal Spanish Academy's dictionary
+# draex - Dump the Royal Spanish Academy's dictionary

-DRAEX allows you to bypass the restrictions on the [ Royal Spanish Academy's online dictionary ](http://dle.rae.es/) and download word definitions for offline usage.
+draex allows you to bypass the restrictions on the [ Royal Spanish Academy's online dictionary ](http://dle.rae.es/) and download word definitions for offline usage.

 ## Getting started